SapitoSucio/froggo-guides/docs/script_commands.md

 \***getguildname**(**<guild id\>**)

-This function returns a guild's name given an ID number.
+This function returns a guild`s name given an ID number.
 If there is no such guild, "`null`" will be returned.

 #### Example: